-Voice is one of the LTE services that require a guaranteed bit rate (GBR) bearer, although it is a very low data rate compared to LTE peak rates, as described in 3GPP TS 23.401 [10].
-The GBR bearer for voice requests dedicated network resources related to the Guaranteed Bit Rate (GBR) for AMR codec values.
-The network resources associated with the EPS bearer supporting GBR must be permanently allocated by admission control function in the eNodeB at bearer establishment.
-Reports from UE, including buffer status and measurements of UE's radio environment, must be required to enable the scheduling of the GBR as described in 3GPP TS 36.300 [49].
+Voice is one of the LTE services that require a GBR bearer, although it is a very low data rate compared to LTE peak rates, as described in 3GPP TS 23.401 [10].
+The GBR bearer for voice requests dedicated network resources related to the GBR for AMR codec values.
+The network resources associated with the EPS bearer supporting GBR must be permanently allocated by an admission control function in the eNodeB at bearer establishment.
+Reports from the UE, including buffer status and measurements of UE's radio environment, must be required to enable the scheduling of the GBR as described in 3GPP TS 36.300 [49].
 In UL it is the UE's responsibility to comply with GBR requirements.

-The non-GBR bearer (NGBR) does not support a guaranteed bit rate over the radio link and is thus not suitable for IMS based voice services.
+The non-GBR bearer (NGBR) does not support a guaranteed bit rate over the radio link and is thus not suitable for IMS-based voice services.